 - Company Registration number and address

-The information in your disclaimer is not legally binding, however in a court case regarding the sale of a piece of land, a judge ruled that the disclaimer at the end of the relevant emails were legally binding.
+The information in your disclaimer is not legally binding, however, in a court case regarding the sale of a piece of land, a judge ruled that the disclaimer at the end of the relevant emails was legally binding.
 If your emails do not contain a disclaimer you can be fined.
 Initially a smaller warning fine with the value increasing until resolved.
-The legal disclaimer does not need to lengthy but must cover the requirements of your geographical area.
+The legal disclaimer does not need to be lengthy but must cover the requirements of your geographical area.

 Consistency to your brand guidelines.
-Many businesses spend a lot of time and money to design your brand.
-This might include business cards, workwear, vehicle signage, literature and websites – so it may come as a surprise that not all business then continue this branding in email signatures.
+Many businesses spend a lot of time and money to design their brand.
+This might include business cards, workwear, vehicle signage, literature, and websites – so it may come as a surprise that not all businesses then continue this branding in email signatures.

 Contact details.
 The simplest and easiest way to share all your contact details is in your email signature.
 It is a digital business card.
 People are more likely to look at your last email for your contact details than hunt through your company website.

-Certify/Creditability, your signature is the perfect way to highlight your individual and business partnerships, certifications, awards etc. Providing evidence of your creditability without actually mentioning it.
+Certify/Creditability, your signature is the perfect way to highlight your individual and business partnerships, certifications, awards, etc. Provide evidence of your creditability without actually mentioning it.
 You wouldn’t bring it up at the end of a phone call but you can share it in your email signature.

 Collect feedback on your services.
 Adding a simple survey question on the bottom of your email signature, e.g “How did we do today?” allows you to collect a snapshot of the service you offer.
 If you wanted you could include a link to a more lengthy survey BUT you are less likely to get a response.